22nd Biennial New Chaucer Society Congress, Durham 2020

-Durham lies in the heart of England's North-East one of the country’s most culturally distinctive regions.
+Durham lies in the heart of England's North-East.
 The lively modern city of Newcastle is just 10 minutes away by train; and the historic city of York can also be reached in less than an hour.

 Arriving by Train

 Durham is located on the main east-coast rail line, with direct services to London King’s Cross (less than 3 hours away), Edinburgh (less than 2 hrs) and Newcastle-upon-Tyne (10 minutes).
 It is also relatively easy to reach Manchester (2.5 hrs), Leeds (75m) and York (45m).
 The railway station in Durham is quite central: Collingwood College and the TLC are 20 minutes’ walk away (or a 10-minute taxi-ride).
 There is also a little bus (the "Cathedral Bus") that runs regularly during the day between the Station and Palace Green: https://www.durham.gov.uk/article/1974/Durham-Cathedral-Bus.

 However, the city centre is very compact, and almost everything is within a 20-minute walk.
 The "Cathedral Bus" runs regularly from the railway station, via North Rd and the marketplace, to Palace Green.
 There are also several taxi companies based in the city.
 For a list, see https://www.durhamstudent.co.uk/thedirectory/taxis/.

 The nearest international airport is at Newcastle, which has regular flights to London Heathrow, and to other European hubs (such as Amsterdam, Paris and Düsseldorf).
 It is about 45 minutes away by car from Durham city-centre, with a reliable taxi link via Airport Express (http://airport365.com, £65 return [2019 prices]).